 Films and Multimedia

-The library subscribes to Kanopy, a streaming video platform for education, which provides us with hundreds of titles selected from a large catalog of international, foreign language, documentary, and independent feature film, ready to watch any time.
+The library subscribes to Kanopy, a streaming video platform for education, which provides us with hundreds of titles selected from a large catalog of international, foreign language, documentary, and independent feature films, viewable from browsers, compatible televisions, and other devices.

 View our collection of audiobooks and download to your device.
 Learn how to get started at our e-book and audiobook guide.

 Interlibrary Loan (ILL)

 Please order physical books only if you can collect them on campus.
 For remote access to materials, e-books may be available.
 Off-campus users may request a scan by submitting an ILL request.